twig-energy/stronk/README.md

 # Benchmarks
 Stronk is a close to zero cost abstraction - performance varies per compiler and we get the best results when running with clang-13.
 You can see benchmark results for all the tested platforms in the [Continuous Integration Workflow](https://github.com/twig-energy/stronk/actions/workflows/ci.yml) workflow.

+Constructing and copying the structs performs identically or very close to identically with just passing the raw types:
 ```
 2022-09-06T14:43:44+02:00
 Running ./build/dev/benchmarks/stronk_benchmarks